Orthodontics

 Orthodontic treatment can be especially beneficial when TMJ symptoms are linked to structural bite problems.
 Misaligned teeth often create uneven contact points that force the jaw into unnatural positions during movement.

 When orthodontists identify bite issues such as severe overbite, underbite, crossbite, or crowded teeth, correcting these problems may help reduce pressure on the temporomandibular joints.
-In these situations, patients frequently wonder Can Braces Fix TMJ as part of a broader treatment approach.
+In these situations, patients frequently wonder if braces can fix TMJ as part of a broader treatment approach.

 By gradually repositioning teeth and improving jaw alignment, braces can help restore balance to the chewing system.
 This balanced bite can reduce strain on jaw muscles and joints, potentially decreasing pain and improving movement.